Aryan8912/System-Design_Interview/LinkedIn-System-Design.md

-Designing a Professional Networking Platform like LinkedIn In this blog post, we delve into the object-oriented design and implementation of a professional networking platform like LinkedIn, using Java.
+# Designing a Professional Networking Platform like LinkedIn

+In this article, we delve into the object-oriented design and implementation of a professional networking platform like LinkedIn, using C++.

 The focus is on user profiles, connections, job postings, and feed interactions.

-System Requirements
+## System Requirements

 The platform should facilitate:

-User Profile Management: Creation and management of user profiles.
+1. **User Profile Management:** Creation and management of user profiles.
-Connection Management: Enable users to connect with each other.
+2. **Connection Management:** Enable users to connect with each other.
-Job Posting and Application: Facilitate posting job listings and applying for them.
+3. **Job Posting and Application:** Facilitate posting job listings and applying for them.
-Feed and Postings: Display a feed of posts and activities from connections.
+4. **Feed and Postings:** Display a feed of posts and activities from connections.

-Core Use Cases
+## Core Use Cases

-Creating and Updating User Profiles
+1. **Creating and Updating User Profiles**
-Adding and Managing Connections
+2. **Adding and Managing Connections**
-Posting and Applying for Jobs
+3. **Posting and Applying for Jobs**
-Viewing and Creating Posts in the Feed
+4. **Viewing and Creating Posts in the Feed**

-UML/Class Diagrams
-Key Classes:
+## Key Classes:

-LinkedInSystem: Manages the overall system operations.
+- `LinkedInSystem`: Manages the overall system operations.
-User: Represents a user profile.
+- `User`: Represents a user profile.
-Connection: Manages user connections.
+- `Connection`: Manages user connections.
-Job: Represents a job listing.
+- `Job`: Represents a job listing.
-Post: Represents a post in the user feed.
+- `Post`: Represents a post in the user feed.

 ```cpp
 #include <iostream>